yf254/yf254.github.io/about.md

 I have a strong executive ability, adapted well to fast-pace enviroment, and can work efficiently under pressure.

 <p>
 Enjoyed working in teams, as well as deliver independently.
 <p>

 <p>
-In the spare time, I am an amateur video editor (<a href="https://space.bilibili.com/201470482?from=search&seid=67572594118373327&spm_id_from=333.337.0.0">Bilibili: Ashes339</a>), a newbie figure skater, and a piano player. :D
+In the spare time, I am an amateur video editor (<a href="https://space.bilibili.com/201470482?from=search&seid=67572594118373327&spm_id_from=333.337.0.0">Bilibili: Ashes339</a>), a newbie figure skater, a piano player, and a board game lover.:D
 <p>